kfu02/dotfiles/README.md

 # dotfile-backup

 A folder to backup my dotfiles.
-Used with [mackup](https://github.com/lra/mackup).